 Much like pots, pans and woks, camping kettles come in a variety of materials and capacities.

-Aluminium is the most popular material for camping kettles.
-They’re lightweight and offer an inexpensive option that is great for campers, hikers and road travellers alike.
+Aluminium camping kettles are lightweight and offer an inexpensive option that is great for campers, hikers and road travellers alike.
 Aluminium camping kettles are fairly durable but require care to keep the finish shiny.

-Stainless steel is heavier and typically more expensive than aluminium.
+Stainless steel camping kettles are heavier and typically more expensive than aluminium.
 That being said, it is far more durable and only weighs slightly more.
-Stainless steel kettles are better suited to people camping out of their cars or caravanners who aren’t counting kilograms.
+Stainless steel camping kettles are better suited to people camping out of their cars or caravanners who aren’t counting kilograms.

-Enamel is a coating which is applied to steel or cast iron to help improve its original characteristics.
+Enamel camping kettles have a coating which is applied to steel or cast iron to help improve its original characteristics.
 An enamel finish typically looks like speckles and greatly increases the heat conduction of a camping kettle.
 Enamel doesn’t transfer the flavour of the base material.
 However, in areas where the enamel coating is scratched or chipped, it’s effectiveness is decreased significantly.

 Titanium camping kettles are favoured by hikers due to their extremely low weight and high durability.
 These camping kettles are more expensive than any other type of kettle but offer fast boil times due to the thinness of the material.